 What is an offboarding process?

+Often, companies will have to go through offboarding processes, whether it be client offboarding or employee offboarding.
 An employee offboarding process is the exact opposite of employee onboarding.
 Onboarding covers tasks related to bringing an employee into the company.
 But offboarding helps transition them out of the company.
 Both use a series of tasks you can carry out with a repeatable project management system.
 Traditional offboarding often takes place in person.
 But if you have remote employees on your team, you can do virtual offboarding too.

 These tasks tie up loose ends both professionally and personally.
 Professionally, you’ll need to cover any legal concerns like paperwork and non-disclosures.
 Personally, you’ll want to help the employee feel as good as they can about the company despite the split.